RunestoneInteractive/httlads/_sources/PredictiveAnalytics/predicting_rentals.rst

 --------------------

 The way to handle the problem of quantifying the quality of your model is to hold out some of the data that you already have.
-Lets take 20% of the days that we have data for, and NOT use them in building the model.
+Let's take 20% of the days that we have data for, and NOT use them in building the model.
 Then we can make predictions for those days and check our work.
 It's kind of like covering up the answer to a math problem so you don't cheat and just look at the answer.
 We call